 Classroom strategies: talking about academic integrity

-Plagiarism often arises because of poor writing and research habits, such as the inability to paraphrase and summarize, or losing track of sources and references.
+Plagiarism often arises due to writing and research habits, such as the inability to properly paraphrase and summarize, or losing track of sources and references.
 For example, when asked, students will typically be able to define plagiarism, but this does not necessarily mean they will know how to recognize plagiarism in their own work.